 They then work on teaching the dog what to do instead of the unwanted behavior.
 The best question to ask a trainer to get an idea of what methods they use is: "What happens to my dog if they get something wrong?"

 At the same time as teaching what to do instead, a trainer will also pinpoint what it was about an unwanted behavior that was rewarding to the dog and then make sure that that is no longer happening.
 Behavior always has a function, and often dogs do things we humans don't appreciate because it works to get them what they wanted.

-Pick another trainer if their methods or philosophy includes any of the following:
+Pick a different trainer if their methods or philosophy includes any of the following: